 Choosing The Right Ecommerce Solution

 For digital business owners, selecting the right ecommerce platform is just as important as the quality of the product being sold.
-Regardless of how cutting-edge your innovation may be, if you’re unable to display it, demonstrate its benefits concisely, and facilitate engagements with interested parties, it’s bound to stumble out of the gate.
+Regardless of how cutting-edge your innovation may be, if you’re unable to display your products on your site and effectively demonstrate its benefits to potential customers, your company will struggle to close sales of your software or service.

-Integrated ecommerce solutions offer companies who want to spend their time building revolutionary software products a way out of these all-too-common scenarios.
-Let’s take a closer look at how all-inclusive ecommerce platforms are helping software companies better focus their energy and resources.
+Integrating with an ecommerce solution offers companies who want to spend their time building innovative software products an easy solution to this problem.
+Let’s take a closer look at how a full-service ecommerce platform helps software companies better focus their energy and resources.

-- Simplified Maintenance: Running an effective ecommerce business means having the time and resources at your disposal to gain maximum exposure for your product.
-Development and support teams shouldn’t be occupied with keeping working parts of your store intact; instead, they should be coding and testing the next iteration of your product.
+Running an effective ecommerce business means having the time and resources at your disposal to gain maximum exposure for your product.
+Development and support teams shouldn’t be occupied with keeping working parts of your online store intact; instead, they should be coding and testing the next iteration of your product!

-- Superior Flexibility: Established companies with thousands—if not millions—invested in existing hard and software may be put off by the idea of hosting a newly developed software product on an externally managed solution.
+Established companies with thousands—if not millions—invested in existing software may be hesitant to host a newly developed software product on an externally managed solution.
 Questions around compatibility with legacy ERP or CRM systems can also make things a little murky.
-Plus, dealing with yet another supplier is a headache management can do without.
-However, integrated ecommerce platforms are designed to combat exactly these challenges.
+Plus, how do customers get their hands on your digital products or software after they’ve completed their purchase?

-- Advanced Security: Another common misconception about hosted environments is that they’re unsafe – especially for ecommerce.
+4. Advanced Security: Another common misconception about hosted environments is that they’re unsafe – especially for ecommerce.
 Cloud technology has grown by leaps and bounds in recent years, with new security systems being developed in tandem.
-It’s also worth noting that most newsworthy security breaches in recent times occurred in non-hosted—that is, locally hosted—IT environments.
+It’s also worth noting that most newsworthy security breaches in recent times occurred in non-hosted—that is, “locally hosted” IT environments.

 As the cloud becomes the de facto means of building networks, older legacy configurations will stagnate and fail to deliver on comprehensive security measures.
 Research has also found that internal staff are most often the cause of security breaches.
 Unauthorized access to server rooms are far more common than the average business owner might think.
 Cloud-hosted platforms reduce these and other security risks to the point of being virtually non-existent.

-- Eliminates Back Office Admin: Once a customer clicks on your checkout button, a series of processes kick into action.
-These include order fulfillment, product delivery, chargebacks, taxation compliance, warranty management, and customer inquiries.
-These daily functions can grind small, underprepared startups into the ground.
+5. Eliminates Back Office Administration: Once a customer clicks on your checkout button, a series of processes kick into action.
+These include order fulfillment, product delivery, chargebacks, taxation compliance, and customer inquiries.

 As stated, leading ecommerce platforms come equipped with both the technology and human expertise to manage the daily functions of even the busiest SaaS companies.
+Outsourcing your back office administration to a trusted ecommerce partner frees up valuable employee resources.
 Allowing experts to handle the complexities involved in cross-border tax management, for example, frees your resources up to promote, develop, and improve your software product further, instead of taking a crash course in tax compliance.

-An All-Inclusive Ecommerce Platform for your SaaS Company
+An All-In-One Ecommerce Platform for your SaaS Company